armBookCodeExamples/Erratum/Chapter6/Readme.md

 ### Code 6.41 and Code 6.45

-An image is missing of "Intruder Detected" and "Report page".
+An image is missing of "Report page" in the graphic display.
 It will be soon added here. (internal reference: page 111)

 ---